mikepziegler/tgmap/README.md

 # TG-Map
-A Javascript Map for showing the Swiss canton Thurgau.
-It shows the municipalities and the lake of constance or "Bodensee" in german.
+A Javascript map for showing the Swiss canton Thurgau.
+It shows the municipalities and Lake of Constance or "Bodensee" in German.
 Demo will be available soon.

 ## Documentation

 ### Get the geodata
-To get the data about the geographical shapes from Thurgau, I first needed to make the steps from [swiss maps](https://github.com/interactivethings/swiss-maps).
+To get the data about the geographical shapes of Thurgau, I first needed to take steps as explained on the repository "[swiss maps](https://github.com/interactivethings/swiss-maps)".
 After that, I created the file "tg-municipalities" by entering the command

 ```
 make topo/tg-municipalities-lakes.json
 ```

-Thanks for [herrstucki](https://github.com/herrstucki) for helping me out.
+Thanks to [herrstucki](https://github.com/herrstucki) for helping me out.

 ## html file "index.html"
 This is the smallest part of creating a javascript map.
-I made a link to "main.js", which will execute the code and make the map.
+I made a link to "main.js", which will execute the code and draw the map.
 Furthermore there are links to the d3.js and the topojson.js scripts.
 The design of the html file will be changed soon, but for this part, the design is unnecessary at the moment.

-I will probably change this part of the documentation to make it more appealing for the eyes, after the website is built.
+I will probably change this part of the documentation to make it more appealing to the user, after the website is built.

 ## The Javascript file "main.js"
 This is the exciting part of creating the map.